-Enhanced Mainstream Provision for the Hearing Impaired
+Our Enhanced Mainstream Provision for the Hearing Impaired

-Durham Gilesgate Primary School is a mainstream community Primary school with nursery provision.
-The school is additionally resourced for children who have a hearing impairment or are deaf.
 The Enhanced Mainstream Provision in school provides good listening conditions for small groups and /or individual teaching.
-Pupils with a hearing impairment are fully included in the school and where appropriate are taught predominantly within the mainstream class.
+Pupils with a hearing loss are fully included in the school and where appropriate are taught predominantly within the mainstream class.
 Each child is a member of the class according to their chronological age and is fully included in the life of the school.
 The children are encouraged to participate in the full range of school activities.

 Staffing and Support

 Staff from the Sensory Team, which is part of Durham County Council’s SEND and Inclusion Team, are based in the school site.
 This specialist team comprises of qualified Teachers of the Deaf, an Education Audiologist, a Specialist Speech and Language Therapist, a Communication Support Worker, a Deaf Worker and Specialist Support Workers.
-The children with hearing impairment work in different situations, either in their class with support when necessary, or in the Enhanced Mainstream Provision for individual teaching/support or small group teaching.
+The children with hearing loss work in different situations, either in their class with support when necessary, or in the Enhanced Mainstream Provision for individual teaching/support or small group teaching.
 Support is timetabled according to the individual needs of each pupil.

 Specialist Equipment